Lambs Tongue, ribwort or buckhorn plantain in turfgrass

 Cultural control of Lambs Tongue.

 Make sure that you feed the turf properly and use the right turf fertilizer.
-This helps create a dense turf canopy that discourages lambs tongue.
+This helps create a dense turf canopy that discourages Lambs Tongue.

-Crucial to creating a dense turf canopy is to make sure you mow at the right height for your turf type, as this also helps favour turf over this weed.
+Crucial to creating a dense turf canopy is to make sure you mow at the right height for your turf type, as this also helps favour your turf over this weed.

 However, you must make sure that you pull out the whole plant, and this includes its deep tap root.
 If you don’t, it will regrow a short-time after you remove it.